 Next up, we launch straight into the finances and you’ll see four simple lines with blanks spaces at the end for your input; exempt functional income, total expenditures on the HOA, total other expenditures, and tax-exempt interest.

 - Total Exempt Function Income: Annually or monthly dues & fees for membership.
-This regards only the members of the association, by no means its customers.
+This relates only the members of the association and not any income relating to non-exempt activities.

-- Total Expenditures: The expenditures made for maintaining and managing the association.
+- Total Association Expenditures: This is the expenditures made for maintaining and managing the association.
 At least 90% of the total expenditures must be made directly for the association.

-- Tax Exempt Income: This is in reference to all the revenue that isn’t taxed by the federal government (the interest from bonds, for example).
+- Tax Exempt Income: This is any income that isn’t taxed by the federal government (interest from bonds, for example).

-If there is gross income (i.e. non-exempt income) in the previous section, you will have a chance to enter any deductions in this section.
+The next section relates to deductions that relate to non-exempt income.
+If there is gross income in the previous section, you will enter any deductions in this section.
 Deductions include salaries and wages, repairs and maintenance, rents, taxes and licenses, interest, depreciation, and other related deductions.

 Keep in mind this section refers to deductions connected to the production of gross income, excluding exempt function income.

 In this section, you’ll finish off by entering the totals including income and the amount you expect to pay (considering the 30% tax rate with Form 1120-H).
-Generally, the 30% tax rate will apply across the board which includes ordinary income in addition to capital gains.
-Additionally, you won’t be able to carry forward a net operating loss just as you would with Form 1120.
+Generally, the 30% tax rate will apply across the board which includes ordinary income and capital gains.
+Additionally, you won’t be able to carry forward a net operating loss as you would with Form 1120.

 As with any IRS form, you will need to sign.
 The signature must be by the President of the HOA or any other authorized officer including the controller, treasurer, or chief accounting officer.